 - Develop marketing campaigns for predictable sales focused on a specific seasonal product.

 - Produce customer service applications to help users find answers to common questions.

 - Create trades for a specific stock based on past performance.

 - Identify sales opportunities for seasonal products based on past customer interests.

 All these examples use past performance and data to determine future performance.
-It’s what makes predictive analytics a powerful tool for businesses to optimize sales and revenue.
+It’s what makes predictive analytics a powerful tool for businesses to optimise sales and revenue.

 Predictive Analytics Uses

-Every organization has at least one predictive analytics use case.
-However, its use is prevalent in specific industries such as marketing, finance, customer service and operations.
+Every organisation has at least one predictive analytics use case.
+However, its use is prevalent in specific industries such as marketing, finance, customer service, and operations.
 Here are a few common use cases:

-- Forecasting in the supply chain: Optimization of stock and determining supply chain issues are two common use cases for predictive analytics.
-It helps organizations identify any interruptions to pivot to other vendors and avoid disruption of productivity.
+- Forecasting in the supply chain: Optimisation of stock and determining supply chain issues are two common use cases for predictive analytics.
+It helps organisations identify any interruptions to pivot to other vendors and avoid disruption of productivity.
 Predictive analytics reduces the risk of negative revenue impact from unforeseen changes in the supply chain.

 - Credit scoring and loan applications: The credit scoring system has been around for decades, but predictive analytics provides a more accurate risk assessment based on a specific individual or business history.
 It processes an individual's past payment and lending history to determine if they can make payments and should be trusted with a line of credit.